Challenger Bread Pan

 The Best Dedicated Bread Pan: The Challenger Bread Pan

 If you bake a lot of bread, we think you’ll love the Challenger Bread Pan.
 Yes, it will take a little work to figure out how to adjust your baking times.
 But that effort will prove well worth your while, as this pan can help you produce truly beautiful breads in different sizes and shapes.
 It’s both durable and versatile, and its smart design features help make it especially easy to maneuver and load bread doughs into.
 Our two main quibbles are with its weight and its price.
-At about $295, it’s not inexpensive; all that cast iron and smart design costs almost as much as our favorite Dutch oven.
+We originally paid $295 for this item, and while the price has since dropped to about $225, it’s not inexpensive; all that cast iron and smart design costs almost as much as our favorite Dutch oven.
 But considering its stellar performance, we think it will more than earn its keep over the many years you’ll use it.

 - Test the Challenger Bread Pan, priced about $295